Homotopies and transcendental extensions in colouring problems: Sperner's Lemma, Generalized Y Game and the Generalized Shoelace Formula

-In their original paper \cite{sperner1}, McLennan and Tourky used the oriented volume method to Sperner's lemma.
-For the sake of motivational example, we begin our discussion with a proof of a similar result, which is a generalization of the non-draw property of the Y game.
+In their original paper McLennan and Tourky \cite{sperner1}, authors used the oriented volume method to prove Sperner's Lemma.
+For the sake of motivation, we begin our discussion with a proof of a similar result, which is a generalization of the non-draw property of the Y game.

-The Y game can be described as follows: on an equilateral triangle subdivided into congruent equilateral subtriangles (hence a polytope with triangulation) the two players take turns colouring vertices of the triangulation (each of them uses exactly one of two distinct colours).
-When there is a connected monochromatic graph touching all sides of the board, the player that coloured it wins.
-There is an obvious generalization to $n$ players and board being $n$-simplex (note that the following also applies to less than $n$ players and is obviously not true for more than $n$ players).
-To show that a draw is impossible in that case as well, it is enough to show that every colouring of a triangulated $n$-simplex with $n$ colours contains a monochromatic connected subgraph touching every face of the simplex.
-Note that the rules of the Y game specify particular triangulation, but as reasoning below shows, the property holds for any choice of triangulation.
+The Y game can be described as follows: on an equilateral triangle subdivided into congruent equilateral subtriangles (hence a polytope with a triangulation), two players take turns coloring vertices of the triangulation (each using exactly one of two distinct colors).
+When there is a connected monochromatic graph touching all sides of the board, the player who colored it wins.

+There is an obvious generalization to $n$ players and the board being an $n$-simplex (note that the following also applies to fewer than $n$ players and is obviously not true for more than $n$ players): each player, in turn, marks an unmarked vertex of a triangulation of $\Delta^n$, with the objective of being the first player to connect all faces of maximal dimension by a monochromatic subgraph.
+To show that a draw is impossible in that case, it is enough to show that every coloring of a triangulated $n$-simplex with $n$ colors contains a monochromatic connected subgraph touching every face of the simplex.
+Usually, the rules of the Y game specify a particular triangulation, but as the reasoning below shows, the property holds for any choice of triangulation.
-\begin{theorem} Let $\Delta^n$ be n-dimensional simplex with a given triangulation.
-Let $V$ be the set of vertices of this triangulation.
-If $V$ is coloured with $n$ colours, there exists a connected monochromatic subgraph, which has a vertex in every face of $\Delta^n$. \end{theorem}

-\begin{proof} Suppose not.
-Then there exists a colouring in which to each maximal monochromatic connected subgraph $G$ we can assign a face $F_G$ of the simplex such that $G\cap F_G=\emptyset$.
-Denote vertex of $\Delta^n$ opposite to $F_G$ by $O_G$ (see Figure \ref{jeden}.).